RetroPie/RetroPie-Docs/docs/Sega-CD.md

 * Penn & Teller - Smoke and Mirrors (2 disc)
 * Sherlock Holmes - Consulting Detective Volume II (2 discs)
 * Prize Fighter (2 discs) (can be played as individual discs in chd file format with lr-genesis-plus-gx)
-* Slam City with Scottie Pippen (4 discs) (non-32X version can be played as individual discs in chd file format with lr-genesis-plus-gx)
+* Slam City with Scottie Pippen (4 discs) (non-32X version can be played as individual discs in chd file format with either lr-genesis-plus-gx or lr-picodrive; 32x version can be played as individual discs in chd file format only with lr-picodrive)
 * Supreme Warrior (2 discs, 32x version only)
 * Surgical Strike (1 disc, 32x version only)